 Chapter 21: The Direct and Wider Impacts of Transport Projects: A Review

-Peter Mackie, Daniel Graham and James Laird INTRODUCTION Economic appraisal of transport projects, if dated from the studies of Coburn et al. (1960) and Foster and Beesley (1963), is approaching its fiftieth birthday.
+21 The direct and wider impacts of transport projects: a review Peter Mackie, Daniel Graham and James Laird INTRODUCTION Economic appraisal of transport projects, if dated from the studies of Coburn et al. (1960) and Foster and Beesley (1963), is approaching its fiftieth birthday.
 Many books and reports have been written on this subject and the aim of this chapter is to review specifically the linkage between transport and the economy.
 With that in mind we review the measurement of the principal direct benefits that when transmitted through into the wider economy give rise to the indirect benefits – the measurement of which we also review.
 To illustrate the discussion we draw heavily on European, but particularly UK, practice.
 To define our boundaries further, this chapter does not cover transport and land-use modeling, environmental and safety impacts of transport projects, nor most aspects of capital budgeting.
 These are all important appraisal topics, but out of scope.
 The context we are assuming is that of a layered approach to the assessment of projects.
 The top layer is some form of strategic goal setting and broad analysis of policy and strategies against those goals.
 The recent paper by the UK Department for Transport ‘Developing a Sustainable Transport System’ (DfT, 2008) is an example, although the analytical content to support it is not yet fully developed.
 The bottom level is that of detailed design and choice between numerous technical alternatives, which is likely to be conducted on cost-effectiveness and value-engineering principles.
-Economic appraisal of transport projects is a pivotal intermediate layer in the overall assessment...
+Economic appraisal of...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.